The Trader’s Toolbox – Acquiring Technical Competence – Part 2 of 3

 The five “legs” of the Elliott impulse wave are clearly visible, with a strong “3” component and all three “fixed” rules being followed to the letter.
 The expectation for the trader is that a “corrective” wave will follow the “A-B-C” pattern depicted on the chart.
 Let’s revisit this chart a week later to see what transpired:

 Voila!
 The Elliott corrective wave formation appeared and set the foundation for another drive to higher ground, which actually did take place in the weeks that followed.
-When a trader recognizes patterns like these, he is in a better position to profit from his labors.

 What are other basic pricing patterns that a beginning trader should recognize?